-MC teachers and administration will provide materials and training to help parents work with their children to improve their children's achievement through the following:
+MCE teachers and administration will provide materials and training to help parents work with their children to improve their children's achievement through the following:

+Parents will be given suggestions on how to aide in their child's learning progress during Family Literacy/Math Nights.

+Teachers will give periodic suggestions/tips on how to help their child with specific academic or behavioral skills (Ex.
+Testing Tips).

-- Parents will be given suggestions on how to aid in their child's learning progress during Family Literacy/Math Nights - Online programs (ex.
-Success Maker, Study Island, educational websites under student links) are available for students to access at home for extended learning time.
-Sec 1118 (e) (2) - o Teachers will give periodic suggestions/tips on how to help their child with specific academic or behavioral skills (Ex.
-MSTEP Tips).
+Online programs (ex.
+RAZ Kids and other educational websites under student links) are available for students to access at home for extended learning time.

+Sec 1118 (e) (2)

+Volunteer Opportunities

-- Parents will have the opportunity to join the Parent Focus group which meets regularly throughout the year to be kept up to date on school-wide policies and initiatives, as well as plan family events and school improvement activities. - Parents will have the opportunity to volunteer and participate in their child's class, and/or observe classroom activities.
-Sec 1118 (d) (C) - Parents have the opportunity to attend and/or volunteer at MC family events/workshops throughout the year.
+Parents will have the opportunity to join the Family Focus group which meets regularly throughout the year to be kept up to date on school-wide policies and initiatives, as well as plan family events and school improvement activities.

+Parents will have the opportunity to volunteer and participate in their child's class, and/or observe classroom activities. (upon completion of proper documentation) Sec 1118 (d) (C)

+Parents have the opportunity to attend and/or volunteer at MCE family events/workshops throughout the year.